Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Holographic Wilsonian Renormalization Group of massive fermions

-We can remove the boundary term by imposing neither the Dirichelt boundary condtion nor the Neumann boundary condition.
-Because additional boundary terms do not affect the equations of motion, we could add the following boundary terms to the original bulk action
+To remove the total derivative term, we should impose the Dirichlet boundary condition to the $\chi_+$ field, and also to the $\chi_-$ field.
+But two kinds of fields are related by the equations of motion, imposing the Dirichlet boundary condition to both side is inconsistent.
+Because additional boundary terms don't affect the equations of motion, we could add the following boundary terms to the original bulk action

-In fact, the first term is sufficient when we want to impose the Dirichelt boundary condition, however we can impose the Neumann boundary condition simultaneously with the second term.
+In fact, the first term is sufficient If we just want to impose the Dirichelt boundary condition only.
+However we can also impose the Neumann boundary condition with the second term.
 Together with the additional boundary terms, the variation of the total action becomes

-and the variation can vanish by imposing the Dirichlet boundary condition or the Neumann boundary condtion on $\chi_+$ fields.
-Now the new bulk action of fermions is the sum of the original action and the aditional boundary term
+and the boundary terms vanish by imposing the Dirichlet boundary condition or the Neumann boundary condtion on $\chi_+$ fields.
+The fermionic bulk action is newly defined as the sum of the original bulk action and the aditional boundary term